abhishek-kumar-code/Redfish_Public/Specification.md

 The Description Annotation can be applied to any type, property, action, or parameter in order to provide a human-readable description of the Redfish Schema element.

-All Redfish types and properties shall include a Description Annotation.
+All Redfish types, [properties](#properties), and [reference properties](#reference-properties) shall include a Description Annotation.

+All [Resources and Resource Collections](#resources-and-resource-collections) shall include a Description Annotation.

+All [structured types](#structured-properties) shall include a Description Annotation.

 #### Long Description

 The Long Description Annotation can be applied to any type, property, action, or parameter in order to provide a formal, normative specification of the schema element.
 Where the Long Descriptions in the Redfish schema files contain "shall" references, the service shall be required to conform with the statement.

-All Redfish types and properties shall include a Long Description Annotation.
+All Redfish types, [properties](#properties), and [reference properties](#reference-properties) shall include a Long Description Annotation.

+All [Resources and Resource Collections](#resources-and-resource-collections) shall include a Long Description Annotation.

+All [structured types](#structured-properties) shall include a Long Description Annotation.

 #### Resource Capabilities